 Children with particular skill and interest in computing and technology may inadvertently or deliberately stray into cyber-dependent crime.
-If we have concerns about a child and possible risk of being drawn into cybercrime, the Designated Safeguarding Lead (or a deputy) will consider referring into the Cyber Choices programme.
+If we have concerns about a child and possible risk of being drawn into cyber crime, the designated safeguarding lead (or a deputy) will consider referring into the Cyber Choices programme.
 This is a nationwide police programme supported by the Home Office and led by the National Crime Agency, working with regional and local policing.
-We may also offer early help and will refer to children's social care if we think a child is suffering or is at risk of suffering harm.
+We will refer to children's social care if we think a child is suffering or is at risk of suffering harm.